Westminster College Student Conduct

 - Reference to students’ procedural rights in disciplinary matters as outlined in the Handbook for Students.

-- If the student fails to appear for the conference by a specified date, the Vice President may:
+- If the student fails to appear for the conference by a specified date, the Associate Dean may:

 - reschedule the conference;